 Forming a Corporation in Massachusetts is Easy

-Follow our step-by-step How to Start a Corporation in Massachusetts guide to get started today.
+Follow the steps in our How to Start a Corporation in Massachusetts guide below to get started:

 Step 1: Name Your Massachusetts Corporation

 Choosing a business name is the first step in starting a corporation.
 You must choose a unique name that complies with Massachusetts corporation naming requirements.

 - Your name must contain the word “corporation,” “company,” “incorporated,” “limited;” an abbreviation of one of these terms; or words or abbreviations of the same meaning in a different language.

 - Your name cannot be the same as or deceptively similar to any existing business in Massachusetts.
 This includes reserved names.

 - Your name cannot imply that the corporation is organized for an unlawful purpose or one other than what is outlined in its articles of organization.